Old & Historic Alexandria and Parker-Gray Districts, and One Hundred Year Old Buildings

 Where are Alexandria's Historic Districts?

-Alexandria has seven National Register Historic Districts: Fairlington, Old and Historic Alexandria, George Washington Memorial Parkway, Uptown/Parker-Gray, Parkfairfax, Rosemont, and Town of Potomac.
-Only two of these historic districts are local historic districts regulated by the City through the Board of Architectural Review: Old and Historic Alexandria and Parker-Gray.
+Alexandria has seven National Register Historic Districts: Fairlington, Alexandria Historic District , Mount Vernon Memorial Highway, Uptown/Parker-Gray, Parkfairfax, Rosemont, and Town of Potomac.
+The City also has two local historic districts which are regulated by the Board of Architectural Review (BAR).
+These local districts are the Old and Historic Alexandria District (OHAD) and the Parker Gray District (PG).
+Note that the boundaries of the local districts differ from those of the National Register Districts.
 Additionally, buildings designated by City Council ordinance as One Hundred-Year-Old Buildings are regulated by the Board of Architectural Review.

 Old and Historic Alexandria District